pubnub/chat-examples-swift/README.md

 $ sudo gem install cocoapods
 ```

-Add PubNub to your project
+Add PubNub to your project by specifying it in your `Podfile`:

 ```
 platform :ios, '9.0'